dandelionmood/debrief/readme.md

 #### Wiki story

 You can arrange your notes in a hierarchical fashion, by simple moving nodes around in the tree on the left pane.

-Contextual information (related notes, people that are mentioned, …) is show in the right pane.
+Contextual information (related notes, people that are mentioned, …) is shown in the right pane.

  ![Story WIKI](docs/pics/story-wiki.png)